-If you got one, it means the IRS got one too, and it means your payment processor has started reporting your card payments to the IRS.
+If you got one, it means the IRS did too, and it means your payment settlement entity (a fancy way of saying payment processor has started reporting your card payments to the IRS.

-Payment settlement companies have to file Form 1099-K (and send you a copy) by January 31st if you received:
+Payment settlement entities (PSEs) now have to file Form 1099-K (and send you a copy) by January 31st if you received gross card payments that exceeded $600 over the last calendar year.
+This is considerably lower than the original threshold of $20,000.

 What is 1099-K used for?